-5.6 Right of Due Process
+8.6 Right of Due Process

-A student or student organization alleged to have engaged in misconduct shall have the right of due process and appeal as delineated in this code.
-Students may opt to have only an informational hearing with the original hearing officer and waive their rights to a formal hearing with the University Disciplinary Committee or other hearing officer/board.
-Except in the case of the immediate interim suspension of a student for exigent circumstances and adjudication of Sexual Misconduct Policy allegations which are detailed in a separate section of this handbook, these rights include:
+A student or student organization alleged to have engaged in misconduct shall have the right of due process and appeal as outlined in this code.
+Students may opt to have only an informational hearing with the original hearing officer by waiving their rights to a formal hearing with the University Disciplinary Committee or other hearing officers/board.
+Except in the case of the immediate interim suspension of a student for exigent circumstances and adjudication of the Sex-Based Misconduct Policy, these rights include:

 - a.
 A written copy of the charge(s).
 Notification must be at least three business days before any hearing may proceed. - b.
 A fair and impartial hearing. - c.
-Reasonable access to review the case file, which shall be maintained by the university official adjudicating the matter (i.e., hearing officer/College Dean /Dean of Students). - d.
-Present evidence and witnesses in his/her behalf. - e.
+Reasonable access to review the case file, which shall be maintained by the university official adjudicating the matter (i.e., hearing officer/College Dean /Director of Student Conduct and Community Standards). - d.
+Present evidence and witnesses on his/her behalf. - e.
 Be accompanied at a hearing by an advisor of his/her choice.
-The advisor cannot actively participate in the hearing or ask questions of the witnesses or the hearing/investigative body.
+Unless otherwise stipulated in the hearing procedure, the advisor cannot actively participate in the hearing or ask questions of the witnesses or the hearing/investigative body.
 The advisor's role is to advise the student and observe the proceedings. - f.
 Be present at the hearing during the presentation of any evidence or material on which the decision will be made.
 If the student fails to attend the scheduled hearing, the hearing will be held in the student's absence. - g.
-Request an electronic recording of the hearing in advance, solely for the purpose of use by an appeal officer when making a determination on an appeal.
-The recording is property of the University. - h.
+Request an electronic recording of the hearing in advance, solely for use by an appeal officer when deciding on an appeal.
+The recording is the property of the University. - h.
 Refuse to answer any question or to make a statement without inference of guilt.
-However, the hearing officer/body will make a decision on the basis of evidence available at the time of the hearing. - i.
+However, the hearing officer/body will decide based on the evidence available at the time of the hearing. - i.
 Ask questions of anyone presenting oral testimony during a hearing relating to the incident.
-See specific information regarding oral testimony in a hearing related to cases of sexual misconduct cases (i.e. sexual harassment, sexual assault, sexual violence cases, etc.) in a different section of this handbook. - j.
-Right to a written notice on the findings of the investigation and/or hearing, an explanation of the decision, any sanctions assessed, if applicable and the next level of appeal. - k.
+See specific information regarding oral testimony in a hearing related to cases of sexual harassment and/or sex-based misconduct (i.e. sexual harassment, sexual assault, sexual violence cases, etc.) in a different section of this handbook. - j.
+Right to a written notice on the findings of the investigation and/or hearing, an explanation of the decision, any sanctions assessed, if applicable, and the next level of appeal. - k.
 Right to appeal the decision through the appropriate panel or administrative officer within three business days of notification of the decision as stipulated in a notice of decision/sanction document.

-5.7 Status of Students During Charges and/or Appeals
+8.7 Status of Students During Charges and/or Appeals